This post may contain affiliate links. Read my full disclosure policy.

 Nigella Seeds are often used in Indian and Middle Eastern cooking and offer up a pungent, oniony-peppery, herbal flavor, that is especially nice when toasted in a little oil.
 Sometimes they are called black cumin or black caraway seeds.

 And if you are curious about the health benefits of celery – they are numerous!

 Seriously, just google it!

 Celery fights inflammation, lowers cholesterol, lowers blood pressure and is super high in antioxidants, just to name a few.

 Health benefits aside, I personally just really loooooooove the flavor.
-I am one of those people who fill celery stalks with almond butter and sprinkles them with sea salt and fresh cracked pepper.
+I am one of those people who fill celery stalks with almond butter and sprinkle them with sea salt and fresh cracked pepper.
 A tasty snack!

 As common as celery is, it truly is a flavor enhancer.